lawslefthand/ResCube/README.md

 4. **Rangefinders**
    Two ultrasonic sensors (HC-SR04 and JSN-SR04T) are used for rangefinding operations.
 These can help measure the depth of falls, water bodies, or even a cave's drop using the JSN-SR04T's waterproof probe.

+5. **Proximity/Audio Sensors**
+   Swappable sensors that can be used to detect perimeter/entrance intrusion using audio-visual alerts.

 ## Libraries Used

 ResCube makes use of the following libraries: